Union Station (Phoenix, Arizona): Current services

 No regular passenger trains call at Union Station.
 However, as recently as 2010, there were efforts to bring back passenger rail service to Phoenix.
+The facility was used until 2020 for a data center for Sprint, which was a Southern Pacific subsidiary.
+The building was sold in 2020 and the new owners propose it to be a food hall or other event space, as a centerpiece of a larger project.

 Amtrak operates the Sunset Limited three times a week from the town of Maricopa, which is in Pinal County 30 mi south of downtown Phoenix.
-A private company, White's Taxi Shuttle, operates a taxi service to the Phoenix metro area; as of April 2017 there is Amtrak Thruway Motorcoach service to and from Maricopa with stops in Tempe and Phoenix (including Sky Harbor airport).
+A private company, White's Taxi Shuttle, operates a taxi service to the Phoenix metro area; as of April 2017 there is Amtrak Thruway service to and from Maricopa with stops in Tempe and Phoenix (including Sky Harbor airport).
 The Sunset Limited also directly serves Tucson, and many Phoenix passengers travel to Tucson as an alternative to boarding the train in Maricopa (Greyhound operates frequent daily motorcoach service between Phoenix and Tucson; the Tucson Greyhound depot is about 1/2 mi east of the Tucson Amtrak station).

-Amtrak's Southwest Chief train route operates through Flagstaff daily, and Amtrak provides guaranteed through-ticketed Thruway Motorcoach connecting shuttle service via Airport Shuttle of Phoenix or Arizona Shuttle from Metrocenter Mall (in north central Phoenix) and the town of Camp Verde (in Yavapai County) to and from the trains at Flagstaff.
+Amtrak's Southwest Chief train route operates through Flagstaff daily, and Amtrak provides guaranteed through-ticketed Amtrak Thruway connecting shuttle service via Airport Shuttle of Phoenix or Arizona Shuttle from Metrocenter Mall (in north central Phoenix) and the town of Camp Verde (in Yavapai County) to and from the trains at Flagstaff.

-The nearest Valley Metro Rail station, City Hall ("Washington Street and Central Avenue and Jefferson Street and 1st Avenue"), is half a mile away.
+The nearest Valley Metro Rail station, the Downtown Phoenix Hub, is half a mile away.